tingold/pgdog/docs/docs/configuration/pgdog.toml/databases.md

 # Database settings

-Database settings configure which databases pgDog is proxying.
+Database settings configure which databases PgDog is proxying.
 This is a TOML list of hosts, ports, and other settings like database roles (primary or replica).
 For each database host, add a `[[databases]]` entry to `pgdog.toml`.
 For example:

 ```toml
 [[databases]]